9 Fun Retirement Jobs That Pay A Small Fortune

 By opening a small business, retirees now have the chance to become their bosses.
 They can also leverage their expertise and experience after having spent years working in specific industries.

-Starting a small business gives them opportunities to turn their passions and hobbies into profitable ventures, which can be fulfilling.
+Starting a small business gives them opportunities to turn their passions and hobbies into a side hustle that makes money.

 Based on the type of business, some retirees can make a lot of money from running a small business.